wazzy88/Wshaikh/README.md

 | ELKServer(VM)    |Kibana       | 20.117.89.2 ; 10.0.0.4     | Linux            |
 | RedTeam-LB|Load Balancer| 20.216.21.150| DVWA            |

 In addition to the above, Azure has provisioned a load balancer in front of all machines except for the jump box.
-The load balancer's targets are organized into availability sets as: Web-1 + Web-2
+The load balancer's targets are organized into availability sets as: Web-1 and Web-2

 </details>

 ---

-### Part 2 Access Policies
+### Part 2 - Access Policies

-The machines on the internal network are not exposed to the public Internet.
+The idea in our cloud was to bring a 'zero trust model'.
+Here access was given via NSG through rule setting on specific IP Adresses (listed below).
+This was companied with crypto keys - public key authentication to help ensure our network held a critiera for securirty.

 Only the Jump Box machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses: 47.185.204.83 Machines within the network can only be accessed by SSH from Jump Box.
+Access to this machine is only allowed from the following IP addresses:20.75.255.192.
+Machines within the network can only be accessed by SSH with crypto key to the Jump Box.

 A summary of the access policies in place can be found in the table below.